 How does it charge?

 The device has a built-in battery.
 It can be charged with any USB battery/portable power supply.
 It uses a micro-USB plug, and a micro-USB to USB cable is provided.

 About 6-7 hours.
 I unplug the device from its charger at about 6:30AM, and usually it’ll run out of power at 12:30PM~1:00PM.
 I carry in my bag a 12000mAh USB battery, so after lunch, I keep the router plugged in to that.
 Technically, I can continuously have the hotspot active for a day or two.

 Returning the device

 You have to remember to return the device before the end of the last day of rental.
 Since the package included a pre-paid envelope, just place everything inside (including the papers) and drop it off at any red postbox in Japan.
 You can also leave it to your hotel to mail on your behalf.

 I had the device with me until I entered the departure area of Narita Airport.
 There is a postbox right before the restricted departure area.
 That is the last postbox you’ll ever see, so please make sure that you return it before stepping into the restricted area!

 In most cases, renting a mobile internet service overseas can be cheaper and/or more convenient than roaming with your telco.
 You don’t have to worry about your smartphone/tablet being compatible with the mobile network overseas.
 The service providers usually also offer customer support in English.
-One thing you have to remember is to reserve early (at least 2-3 weeks in advance) to secure your set.Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+One thing you have to remember is to reserve early (at least 2-3 weeks in advance) to secure your set.Subscribe to Dejiki.com or Like my Facebook page for notifications of updates.